 Most of us love to decorate things around us to make it look better.
 In fact attractive environment can set and enlighten the mood to a great extent.
 Adapting this idea and using this design you can perform your desktop decoration in workplace, home etc using LED’s.
-And the best thing about the design is it is powered by System USB port no power special power supply arrangement required.
+And the best thing about the design is that its source of power.
+It uses USB port and no other special power supply arrangement.

 WORKING OF CIRCUIT:

-This decorative lights was powered by system USB port which gives 5V/500mA as output.
+This decorative lights uses a computer USB port which gives 5V/500mA as output.
 This design was intend to lit up the speakers placed near the your PC.
 The LED section was categorized into two groups one for the Left speaker and another for the right.
 Each groups contains 2-Red, 2-green and 2- Blue LED’s for decoration.
 The calculation is as follows

 Red and Green LED’s operate at 2v/20mA.
 Since Red and Green LED’s are connected in series current consumption remains same.
 So the current limiting resistor